 We love tacos.
 Yeah, but who doesn’t?
 Unfortunately for the longest time we struggled with what to use as the ‘meat’ for the taco because all available substitutes (tvp, beans) are no-gos for my husband.
-Well, we struggled until I cracked the case of the vegan and gluten-free sausage, that is.
 I used my andouille sausage just seasoned and fried with a little additional spice.
 You can feel free to use whatever you like or have on hand.
 Not that I don’t recommend the andouille because – oh my yum – was it ever satisfying!

 Depending on how many people you’re having over, you can simply fill platters with colourful and flavourful food for them to full their own shells with.
 Having everything laid out like this really makes an impact!
 Plus, everyone can pick and choose to eat how they please, which can really take some of the pressure off of the host.